ansys/pyansys-dev-guide/doc/source/documentation_style/formatting-tools.rst

     color = true
     verbose = 2

-Alternate tools are to `interrogate`_ are `docstr-coverage`_ and `docstring-coverage`_.
-However, `interrogate`_ is modern, maintained and its output resembles to the one of `pytest-cov`_, which is the the equivalent tool but for source code coverage.
+Alternate tools to `interrogate`_ are `docstr-coverage`_ and `docstring-coverage`_.
+However, `interrogate`_ is modern and maintained, with output resembling that of `pytest-cov`_, which is the the equivalent tool for source code coverage.

 Pydocstyle
 ----------

-`Pydocstyle`_ is a tool for checking Python docstrings compliance with `PEP 257`_.
+`Pydocstyle`_ is a tool for checking the compliance of Python docstrings with `PEP 257`_.
 Its configuration can be defined in the :ref:`The \`\`pyproject.toml\`\` File`.
 By default, it will match all ``*.py`` files except those starting with ``test_*.py``.
 Default `pydocstyle`_ configuration should be enough for a PyAnsys project.
-In case additional configuration is needed, it must be included under the ``[tool.pydocstyle]`` entry:
+If additional configuration is needed, it must be included under the ``[tool.pydocstyle]`` entry:

 .. code:: toml

    [tool.pydocstyle]
-   # Adittional configuration
+   # Additional configuration

 .. _interrogate: https://interrogate.readthedocs.io/en/latest/